spree/spree/guides/src/content/developer/customization/view.md

 ---
-title: "View Customization"
+title: 'View Customization'
 section: customization
 ---

 ## Overview

 View customization allows you to extend or replace any view within a Spree store.
 This guide explains the options available, including:

 - Overwriting view templates
 - Using Deface for small view customizations

 ## Template Replacements